 Can you afford to stay home after the birth of your child?
 In an attempt to answer this question, many folks use too simple an equation -- typically looking at a rundown of major bills, adding the cost of child care, and then comparing the expenses to their income.
 The trouble with this calculation is that it fails to do a couple of important things, such as (1) factoring in the true cost of working and (2) acknowledging many of the "hidden" financial benefits of employment.

 Step 1.
-Figure out where all your money goes.
+Figure out where all of your money goes.

-- Keep track of your spending.
-(The Fool's budgeting calculators may give you a hand.)
+- Keep track of all of your spending (the Fool's budgeting calculators may give you a hand)

-- Identify all the ways you could cut back.
+- Identify all of the ways in which you could cut back

 Need more encouragement to budget?
 Try: